w3nest/mkdocs-ts/doc/assets/tutorials.notebook.md

     }]
 })
 </js-cell>

-{{rx-vdom}} is a lightweight yet powerful library designed for efficient UI updates.
-It fits seamlessly within the notebook plugin, making it an excellent choice for reactive interfaces without unnecessary overhead.

 We recommend that readers explore `Rx-vDOM` to leverage its capabilities for efficient, fine-grained reactivity in their applications.